Diurnal motion: Relative direction

-Thus, northern circumpolar stars move counterclockwise around Polaris, the north pole star.
+Thus, northern circumpolar stars move counter clockwise around Polaris, the north pole star.

 At the North Pole, the cardinal directions do not apply to diurnal motion.
 Within the circumpolar circle, all the stars move simply rightward, or looking directly overhead, counterclockwise around the zenith, where Polaris is.

 Southern Celestial Hemisphere observers are to replace north with south, left with right, and Polaris with Sigma Octantis, sometimes called the south pole star.
 The circumpolar stars move clockwise around Sigma Octantis.
 East and west are not interchanged.

 As seen from the Equator, the two celestial poles are on the horizon due north and south, and the motion is counterclockwise (i.e. leftward) around Polaris and clockwise (i.e. rightward) around Sigma Octantis.
 All motion is westward, except for the two fixed points.

 Apparent speed

 The daily arc path of an object on the celestial sphere, including the possible part below the horizon, has a length proportional to the cosine of the declination.
 Thus, the speed of the diurnal motion of a celestial object equals this cosine times 15° per hour, 15 arcminutes per minute, or 15 arcseconds per second.

 Per a certain period of time, a given angular distance travelled by an object along or near the celestial equator may be compared to the angular diameter of one of the following objects: